 Figure 2-1: 2d proximity

-AllegroGraph's original 2d geospatial encoding combines lat and lon ordinates into a single UPI (a unique part identifier, see here in AllegroGraph Introduction).
+A 2-dimensional encoding will encode latitude (lat) and longitude (lon) ordinates into a single UPI (a Unique Part Identifier, see here in the AllegroGraph Introduction).
 It divides the most-significant ordinate (lat) into strips of a known width, with the DBA choosing the strip size to be similar to the expected dimension of a typical search region.
 In other words, if the DBA expects to be searching for all coordinates within a 1 kilometer bounding box, the width of the lat strips would be chosen as 1 kilometer.
 Geospatial UPIs are then linearly sorted, first on the latitude strip, next on the entire longitude ordinate, and finally on the remainder of the latitude ordinate.

 Figure 2-2: 2d Strips

 What advantage does this provide?
 Examining data with a known lon range within a single lat strip is linear and easily optimized by AllegroGraph, like any other kind of linear range query.
 So the geospatial UPI representation transforms an area search into a traversal of a small number of short linear ranges, and linear traversals are something computers are very efficient at doing.
 The effect on performance is that retrieval speed for all data within a local region is proportional to the number of data items in the result set, and is relatively independent of the size of the whole store.